 1.1.1a Have any CITES relevant policies or legislation been developed during the period covered in this report?
-Yes x No If 'Yes', have you shared information with the Secretariat?
-Yes No x Not Applicable If 'No', please provide details to the Secretariat with this report: official translation not available yet, but the new rules are more related with the internal trade and possession 1.1.1b Does your legislation or legislative process allow easy amendment of your national law(s) to reflect changes in the CITES Appendices (e.g. to meet the 90 day implementation guidelines)?
-Yes x No If 'No', please provide details of the constraints faced:
+Yes No 🗵 If 'Yes', have you shared information with the Secretariat?
+Yes 🗌 No 🗌 Not Applicable 🗌 If 'No', please provide details to the Secretariat with this report: Existing legislation is sufficient.
+1.1.1b Does your legislation or legislative process allow easy amendment of your national law(s) to reflect changes in the CITES Appendices (e.g. to meet the 90 day implementation guidelines)?
+Yes No 🗴 If 'No', please provide details of the constraints faced: The EU legislative process is complex and can take longer than 90 days,

-Objective 1.2 Parties have in place administrative procedures that are transparent, practical, coherent and user-friendly, and reduce unnecessary administrative burdens.

-Aichi Target 3.

-Indicator 1.2.1: The number of Parties that have adopted standard transparent procedures for the timely issuance of permits in accordance with Article VI of the Convention.
+- Objective 1.2 Parties have in place administrative procedures that are transparent, practical, coherent and user-friendly, and reduce unnecessary administrative burdens.
+Aichi Target 3. - Indicator 1.2.1: The number of Parties that have adopted standard transparent procedures for the timely issuance of permits in accordance with Article VI of the Convention.

-Yes No No information 1.2.1a Do you have standard operating procedures for application for and issuance of permits? х Are the procedures publicly available? Х 1.2.1b Do you have: Electronic data management and a paper-based permit issuance system? х Electronic permit information exchange between Management Authorities of some countries If 'Yes', please list countries x Electronic permit information exchange to Management Authorities of all countries? x Electronic permit data exchange between Management Authorities and customs? x Electronic permit used to cross border with electronic validation by customs? x If 'Yes' to any of the above, please provide information on challenges faced or issues overcome: No challenge for the electronic data management and paper-based permit issuance system
+Yes No No information 1.2.1a Do you have standard operating procedures for application for and issuance of permits?
+X Are the procedures publicly available? x 1.2.1b Do you have: Electronic data management and a paper-based permit issuance system? × Electronic permit information exchange between Management Authorities of some countries If 'Yes', please list countries X Electronic permit information exchange to Management Authorities of all countries? × Electronic permit data exchange between Management Authorities and customs? × Electronic permit used to cross border with electronic validation X by customs?
+If 'Yes' to any of the above, please provide information on challenges faced or issues overcome: 1 If 'No', do you have any plans to move towards e-permitting 1 ?
+X If 'No', do you have any plans to move towards e-permitting 1 ?
+If you are planning to move towards e-permitting, please explain t help you to do so: